-Hiking, running and walking trails is one of the greatest joys in Arkansas.
+Hiking, running, and walking trails are some of the greatest joys in Arkansas.
 In summer, many times the trails are a bit cooler and more shaded than paved surfaces.
 Trails are easier on your feet and joints and spending time in nature has psychological benefits too.
-There are a few wonderful trails right in the middle of our city to give you a break from the road.
+There are a few wonderful trails right in the middle of Little Rock to give you a break from the road.

 The most common trail entry point here is the trailhead at 200 N. Bowman Road (behind the cleaners).
 Seemingly, in the middle of a busy shopping district, hikers can take to the woods.
 There are a few other ways to enter the trail too.
 This trail is not usually as highly trafficked as some, so come with a buddy.
 The trail is just about the length of a 5k (3.2 miles out and back) and it's not steep or highly technical.
 It's a perfect oasis in the middle of the city and has some really splendid views.

 Burns Park has paved and non-paved trails.
 The Burns Park Scout Hiking Trail is the most popular hiking trail.
 The longest option, marked in green on the trail map, is a five-mile loop.
 The red trail is also popular and it's just 1.8 miles.
 All total, Burns Park has 4.6 miles of paved trails and 12.5 miles unpaved trails.
 Burns Park is located in North Little Rock, off of I-40.

 Allsopp Park is a five-mile loop of unpaved trail in Little Rock.
 This trail is scenic and hilly.
 The trail is about four miles long and gains 511 feet of elevation.
 Great for hiking or mountain biking, and it is usually well traveled.
 Located in West Little Rock, with trailheads at Kavanaugh and Cantrell.